Kengtung Township: Demographics

-The Tai here call themselves Khün; their speech contains many variations from the western Shan, and their script is a version of the Lanna script.
+The Tai here call themselves Khün (Hkün); their speech contains many variations from western Shan, and their script is a version of the Lanna script.

-Most of the Khuns would adopt Thai names and in the wats of Kengtong one would find the monks chanting their daily prayers in a similar manner as in Northern Thailand.
+Most of the Khüns would adopt Thai names and in the wats (temples) of Kengtong one would find the monks chanting their daily prayers in a similar manner as in Northern Thailand.
 Historically Thai rulers have laid a claim to the Kengtung area as Saharat Thai Doem, part of their old country.

 The population of the state in 1901 was 190,698.
-In 1897-98, of the various tribes of Shans, the Hkn and Lu contribute about 36,000 each, the western Shans 32,000, the Lern and Lao Shans about 7000, and the Chinese Shans about 5000.
+In 1897–98, of the various tribes of Shans, the Hkün and Lü contributed about 36,000 each, the western Shans 32,000, the Lem and Lao Shans about 7000, and the Chinese Shans about 5000.
 Of the hill tribes, the Kaw or Aka are the most homogeneous with 22,000, but probably the Wa (or Vu), disguised under various tribal names, are at least equally numerous.
 Nominal Buddhists make up a total of 133,400, and the remainder are classed as animists.
 Spirit-worship is, however, very conspicuously prevalent amongst all classes even of the Shans.